2023 Moto2 World Championship

-Pedro Acosta (pictured in 2025) was the 2023 Moto2 Champion.
+Pedro Acosta (pictured in 2025) was the 2023 Moto2 World Riders' Champion.

-Tony Arbolino (pictured in 2019) finished second in his third season in the Moto2 class.
+Tony Arbolino (pictured in 2016) finished runner-up.

-Fermín Aldeguer (pictured in 2021) finished third.
+Fermín Aldeguer (pictured in 2025) finished third.

+Sergio García (pictured in 2021), the 2023 Moto2 Rookie of the Year.

-The 2023 FIM Moto2 World Championship was part of the 75th FIM Road Racing World Championship season.
+The 2023 FIM Moto2 World Championship was the intermediate class of the 75th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Pedro Acosta won the championship with two races to spare after finishing second at the Malaysian round in Sepang, riding for Red Bull KTM Ajo.